 Figures B-63 and B-64 show the peak hour total volume information on ramp locations in the northbound and southbound directions, respectively, in a bar chart format.
 On SR 85 northbound, the average ramp volume in the AM peak hour is 491 vehicles/hour and in the PM peak hour it is 508 vehicles/hour.
 The maximum ramp volume in the AM peak hour is 835 vehicles/hour and in the PM peak hour is 1,215 vehicles/hour.
-On SR 85 southbound, the average ramp volume in the PM peak hour is 472 vehicles/hour and in the PM peak hour it is 545 vehicles/hour.
-The maximum ramp volume in the AM peak hour is 996 vehicles/hour and in the PM peak hour it is 1,029 vehicles/hour.
+On SR 85 southbound, the average ramp volume in the AM peak hour it is 545 vehicles/hour.
+The maximum ramp volume and in the PM peak hour it is 545 vehicles/hour.
+The maximum ramp volume in the AM peak hour it is 545 vehicles/hour.
+The maximum ramp volume in the PM peak hour it is 545 vehicles/hour.
+The maximum ramp volume in the AM peak hour it is 545 vehicles/hour.
+The maximum ramp volume in the AM peak hour it is 996 vehicles/hour and in the PM peak hour it is 1,029 vehicles/hour.